Henry Martyn Scudder

-Henry Martyn Scudder (5 February 1822 – 4 June 1895) was a missionary under the American Board of Commissioners for Foreign Missions and Board of Foreign Missions of the Reformed Church in America to Japan and South India - to the American Madura Mission and American Madras Mission.
-He also established the American Arcot Mission, North Arcot of South India - then under Madras Presidency.
+Henry Martyn Scudder (5 February 1822 – 4 June 1895) was a missionary under the American Board of Commissioners for Foreign Missions and Board of Foreign Missions of the Reformed Church in America to Japan and South India.
+He served at the American Madura Mission and American Madras Mission.
+He also established the American Arcot Mission, in North Arcot, South India (then under Madras Presidency).